 People have asked me over the years if they teach you how to fight in the Police Academy.
 My standard answer has always been, “They teach you just enough to get hurt.”
 In other words, if you don’t know how to fight and defend yourself to begin with, the little bit you get in the Police Academy is not really going to help you.
 The training is much better today, with an emphasis on ground fighting, use of pressure points and learning how to strike properly.

-Agent Gary tried to show us how to handcuff properly.
+FBI Agent Gary tried to show us how to handcuff properly.
 I say “tried” because in the real world, your opponent is seldom compliant or letting you win.
 We spent so many hours handcuffing each other that our wrist bones were bruised and sore.
-One of the highlights of the Defensive Tactics Class was watching Recruit Paul (a guy) fight with Recruit Jody (a girl).
+One of the highlights of the Defensive Tactics Class was watching Recruit Paul (a guy) fight with Recruit Jodi (a girl).
 The goal was to get the other recruit down on the floor and then handcuff them.
-Paul never was able to wrestle Jody to the floor or get her handcuffed.
+Paul never was able to wrestle Jodi to the floor or get her handcuffed.
 She, however, pretty much thrashed him every time they tangled.
-When it was Jody’s turn to be the aggressor, she had no trouble at all body slamming Paul and then handcuffing him.
+When it was Jodi’s turn to be the aggressor, she had no trouble at all body slamming Paul and then handcuffing him.
 It was pretty embarrassing but we all enjoyed the show.

 Recruit Paul stuck around a few years but never really fit in.
 He moved to a smaller department and had a successful career.
 I don’t think he had to get into too many fights.
-Recruit Jody worked the street for a couple of years until she got pregnant.
+Recruit Jodi worked the street for a couple of years until she got pregnant.
 After that, she worked in a non-enforcement capacity for a while but then quit to be a full time mom.

 Another area of DT Training that Agent Gary instructed us in was that of disarming techniques, as in taking away a gun or knife from someone.
 I said earlier that Agent Gary was insane.
 We had already suspected it from some of the things he had said and had us do.
 Now he confirmed it.
 As he taught us how to take a gun away from someone, he prefaced it by saying, “I know that these techniques work because I always practice them against a loaded gun and I’m still alive.”